KoenZomers/RingApi/README.md

 ## Version History

+0.3.0.0 - released March 2, 2019

+- Converted API library into .NET Standard so it can be used on non Windows platforms as well
+- Upgraded the Unit Test NuGet Packages so the Unit Tests work again

 0.2.2.1 - released Septembet 13, 2018

 - Fixed issue when using GetDoorbotHistoryRecording and it not downloading the actual recording.
 Thanks to Gary Quigley for reporting it!